MI2CAST/causalBuilder/documentation.md

 ### 3. Download the causal statement in the desired format
 The causalBuilder can generate a causal-json and a [MITAB2.8](http://psicquic.github.io/MITAB28Format.html).
-All information filled in the VSM template generated will be translated accordingly in the causal-json.
+All information filled in the VSM-template generated will be translated accordingly in the causal-json.
 In the MITAB2.8, only the information that can be supported by this format are stored (for instance, the experimental setup can currently not be stored).
 Check the [MITAB2.8 documentation](http://psicquic.github.io/MITAB28Format.html) for more information.

 ## Questions?
 Problems?
 Contact us!
-Do not hesitate to reach us via the [github platform](https://github.com/MI2CAST/causalBuilder/issues).
+Do not hesitate to reach us via the [GitHub platform](https://github.com/MI2CAST/causalBuilder/issues).